This blog may contain affiliate links. Read our disclosure policy for more info.

 Even if you don’t choose to stay in Gastown, I recommend adding it to your Vancouver itinerary.

 Overall Gastown is one of the best places to stay in Vancouver for the younger travelers who love the hip atmosphere.
-I myself usually stay in Gastown.
+I often stay in Gastown myself!

 - Historical neighborhood with interesting architecture and cobblestone streets.